It’s 4 am, and I’m wide awake, coming round with a start in a hot motel in Mariposa, my first thought is “She did it!”

 For many years I’ve brought my kids Ella and Ewen along to my slideshows, as well as events like the Kendal Mountain Film festival.
 They’ve sat through dozens of talks, sometimes even laying on the stage at my feet, chuckling away.
-At first I felt a bit uneasy, after all do I want my kids listening to all these tales of daring do?
+At first, I felt a bit uneasy, after all, do I want my kids listening to all these tales of daring do?
 But climbing and the rewards and risks of that life make me who I am, and the lessons it has tough me are lessons I’ve tried to pass on to my kids.
-Adventure is in my DNA and so it’s in there’s also, and so they should see what I get up to when I’m away, and understand both the risks and rewards of striving for impossible things.
+Adventure is in my DNA, and so it’s in there’s also, and so they should see what I get up to when I’m away, and understand both the risks and rewards of striving for impossible things.

-I’ve never been a pushy climbing parent, and always wanted to leave it up to them to decide how to explore the boundaries of themselves, exposing them to wilderness and danger the way my dad did, giving the impression of both, while keeping them on a short leash.
+I’ve never been a pushy climbing parent and always wanted to leave it up to them to decide how to explore the boundaries of themselves, exposing them to wilderness and danger the way my dad did, giving the impression of both while keeping them on a short leash.

-One question that kept coming up at talks was “When are you going to climb El Cap with your kids” to which I’d rely “Oh not until Ella’s 13”, thinking the youngest girl to climb El Cap was that age (turns out she was 14!).
+One question that kept coming up at talks was “When are you going to climb El Cap with your kids” to which I’d reply “Oh not until Ella’s 13”, thinking the youngest girl to climb El Cap was that age (turns out she was 14!).
 This always got a laugh, mainly because it was obviously a crazy idea.
 Then Ella turned 13, and she asked the question “so dad, when are we going to climb El Cap?”.

-And so I said “maybe we’ll go in the spring holidays next year” having no real plans to really plan on doing so.
+And so I said “maybe we’ll go in the spring holidays next year” having no real plans to plan on doing so.

 But Ella is persistent, and now when we went climbing she would want to learn how to jumar, how to abseil, ask me how she would go to the toilet ‘when we’ (not ‘if we’) climbed El Cap.

-But like most adults I underestimated my child.
+But like most adults, I underestimated my child.

 She had made it her goal to climb El Cap, and I realised that to let her down was something I couldn’t do.
 I had to make it happen, not matter what it took.

 The first person to be convinced was Mandy Ella’s mum.
-I left this up to Ella to negotiate, knowing full well the persistence of a child is greatest force in nature to change an adults mind!
+I left this up to Ella to negotiate, knowing full well the persistence of a child is the greatest force in nature to change adults mind!
 The answer was a yes - but only on the conditions that she would be safe, and that my mate Paul Tattersall was there - the only climber that Mandy trusted.
 Paul agreed to come if I could cover the cost of the trip and so with much reluctance Mandy gave Ella her blessing.

 And then it all fell apart.
 Ian could not get a visa to enter the US.
-With no money to pay for the trip it fell through.
+With no money to pay for the trip, it fell through.